walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-19}: Snowball Fight!
 ### Introduction
-In this chapter we're going to create a Player vs. Player mini-game called Snowball Fight.
-The aim of the game is to hit your opponents with snowballs as many times as possible while avoiding being hit yoursel or hitting players on your own team.
-The game will be playable in either Team mode where players can form opposing teams or free-for-all mode where every player must hit other players.
+In this chapter we're going to create a Player vs. Player mini-game called *Snowball Fight*.
+The aim of the game is to hit your opponents with snowballs as many times as possible while avoiding being hit yourself or hitting players on your own team.
+In the game players can form opposing teams.

 ![Snowball Fight](images/chapter-19/snowball-fight.png)

 The game will be kept simple for the sake of providing example code which you might want to adapt and extend to create your own mini-game.

-The game will be started using a Javascript function and its duration and team structure will be passed as paramters.
-If no parameters are passed then the default game duration will be 60 seconds and the game will be in free-for-all mode - all players against each other.
+The game will be started using a JavaScript function and its duration and team structure will be passed as paramters.
+If no parameters are passed then the default game duration will be 60 seconds and each player will be allocated to one of 3 teams.

-First I'll present the game in a single Javascript module with a function which operators will use to start the game and later in this chapter we'll cover how players can start the game using in-game mechanisms.
-We'll also cover how to create an Arena for the game to be played in and a command for use by players to start the game.
+First I'll present the game in a single JavaScript module with a function which operators will use to start the game and later in this chapter we'll cover how players can start the game using in-game mechanisms.
+We'll also cover how to create an Arena for the game to be played in, and a command for use by players to start the game.

 ### Game Rules
 Before we begin coding let's lay down some of the rules of the Snowball Fight mini-game.